anthonypurcella/SD-SSD-Lightroom-Auto-Import-Shortcut-V0.1/README.txt

 Any questions or issues, please email purcellaanthony@gmail.com Feel free to let me know if there is anything I can do to make this better or if theres anything I'm missing!

+if you liked this shortcut or want to help support me making more things in the future (: https://buymeacoffee.com/anthonypmm

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 REQUIRED FOR USE: